How to Choose Mutual Funds: Criteria and Guidelines | Share India

 Fund Performance matters when understanding how to select mutual funds.
 It should be considered within a reasonable timeframe.
 The purpose of this is to ensure that the investments have gone through multiple market cycles.
 Over time, this would enable consistent returns.

-The fund might not be a good investment if it hasn't been able to beat its benchmark over the last three, five, seven, or ten years.
-To evaluate a fund's performance, research the fund manager's or the fund management team's performance.
-You would benefit from a strong, experienced, stable, and proven fund management team.
+The fund might not be a good investment if it hasn’t been able to beat its benchmark over the last three, five, seven, or ten years.
+To evaluate a fund’s performance, research the fund manager’s or the fund management team’s performance.
+One would benefit from a strong, experienced, stable, and proven fund management team.

 Expense Ratio

-Entry And Exit Load
+Entry and Exit Load

 An entry load is a fee that fund houses charge investors.
 An exit load is a fee charged when an investor exits a mutual fund scheme.
 This is charged only to investors who exit within a short timeframe.
 The goal is to discourage quick exits and immediate outflows of cash from fund houses.